hithanos/starswars/README.md

 ```
 yarn install
 ```

-* Then one can directly go to the search page after starting the app and type the any character name

 ```
 yarn run start
 ```
+* Then one can directly go to the search page after starting the app and type the any character name

-* Click or press enter on any result to see the particular page of particular character
+* Click or press enter on any result to see the particular page of particular character.

 ### TechStack Used:

 * ReactJS
 * Javascript
+* Axios
 * HTML5
 * CSS